MrBlubberBut/MoldingFromCurve/README.md

 https://user-images.githubusercontent.com/54787701/147627011-8de8df3c-9611-455e-a0cd-71f74d362248.mp4

+For the math and stuff using the shear tool, I made a tutorial on this post: https://blender.stackexchange.com/questions/56079/how-can-i-make-a-perfect-sweep-with-bevel-object-in-bezier-curve3d-pipe/248389#248389

 ## Why does it pinch to a point?

 If you have a CLOSED loop on your curve, then it may pinch to a point.
 Sometimes it won't, too.
 It depends on if the mesh changed directions, so to speak, mid curve.
 If yours did, here's a video solution: